Philosophy

 Mission.

-Our mission is to innovate how education meets the future.
-We nurture intrinsic motivation and the development of one‘s own personality.
-By creating personalized learning pathways that connect with the local and global community, we foster both co-creation and lifelong learning.
+Our mission is to innovate the way education meets the future.
+We promote intrinsic motivation and personal development.
+We create personalized learning paths that connect with the local and global community and foster both co-creation and lifelong learning.

 Thoughts.

 Why do we need a new school?
-The world has completely changed over the past 10-20 years.
-And there is no slowing down in sight.
-In our world, knowledge has become virtually accessible to everyone, from everywhere, at any time.
-Learning by memorization is no longer a sustainable or useful method.
-The conventional school system provides too many standardized answers and asks too few critical questions.
-And in the process, the art and the skill of thinking critically, analytically, and autonomously has been almost completely lost!
-Questions - not learned answers - are the basis of innovation, invention, discovery and also happiness.
+The world has changed drastically over the last 10-20 years.
+And the pace of change is accelerating.
+In our western world, knowledge has become accessible to everyone, everywhere and at all times.
+Learning by heart, acquiring pure knowledge, is no longer a sustainable, future-proof model.
+Traditional schooling provides too many blanket answers and asks too few critical questions.
+And in the process, the art and ability to think critically, analytically and independently has been almost completely lost!
+Questions - not learned answers - are the foundation for innovation, invention, discovery and joy.

 The power of questioning.

-Philosophy is often misunderstood or forgotten.
-But let's not forget that virtually every field of modern-day science, always started as philosophy.
-Only once it became tangible, measurable and clear, it got its own name - like biology, astronomy, chemistry, physics etc. Therefore, everything actually started as pure philosophy.
+Philosophy is often misunderstood and forgotten.
+We should realize that practically every field of science started out as philosophy and only when it became tangible, measurable and clearly defined did it earn its own name - such as biology, astronomy, chemistry, physics, and so on.
+They all began as pure philosophy.

-In what ways can philosophy help to build a foundation for education and for life?
-Why do questions like the meaning of life, fulfillment in one's profession or finding one's destiny, become more and more relevant in our lives?
+In what ways can philosophy help build a foundation for education and life?
+Why do questions such as meaning of life, fulfillment in one's profession or finding one's destiny, become increasingly relevant in our lives?
 Because every change, evolution, innovation or decision always begins with a question.

 Philosophy as a foundation for life.

-Individual opportunity, rather than categorical injustice, is what we envision.
-This requires flexible, adaptable and innovative structures; less pressure and intervention, more relationship and trust.
+Individual opportunity, rather than blanket injustice, is the order of the day.
+This requires flexible, adaptable, and innovative structures- less pressure and intervention, more relationships and trust.

 A categorical injustice?

 School as we know it today is still largely based on the model that emerged after the industrial revolution.
-The majority of today's school system is still geared towards normalisation instead of individualisation.
-The whole learning process is standardised and then we are surprised that only an absolute minority is really happy.
+The majority of today's school system is still geared towards normalization rather than individualization.
+The entire learning process is standardized, and then you wonder why only an absolute minority is really happy.
 That is why we are doing things differently and are convinced that our new model is child-friendly, family-friendly and fit for the future!

 Individualize or standardize?

-Because quite apart from that... shouldn't school prepare children for life instead of merely selecting children for further school careers?
+Quite apart from that, shouldn't schools be preparing children for life rather than just selecting them for a career at school?
 How many "academics" leave school with a wealth of theoretical knowledge and two left hands?
 And I am not saying this in a derogatory way, but from my own direct experience.
-Theoretical knowledge may often be an important basis, but knowledge only becomes valuable when you know how to apply it.
+Theoretical knowledge may often be an important foundation, but knowledge only becomes valuable when you know how to apply it.

-Nowadays, digitalization enables us to embark on completely new ways and allows us to individualize almost the entire learning process.
+Nowadays, digitalization enables us to embark on entirely new pathways and allows us to individualize almost the entire learning process.
 However, schools must evolve, in order to take advantage of these benefits.
 In the past, school was the source of knowledge - where else could you acquire knowledge in a wide variety of fields so quickly and in such a compressed form?
-Today, the school should embrace its new central role as a community, building bridges to reality, and instead of teaching, enabling and facilitating learning.
+Today, schools should embrace their new central role as communities, building bridges to reality, and instead of simply teaching, enabling and facilitating learning.
 School has shifted away from being the source of knowledge.
 Knowledge is available to virtually everyone, everywhere, right at our fingertips.

 Digitalization and school.

-We must dare to empower children to find their own way - instead of trying to impose our prejudiced and biased ideals on them.
-Those who dare to ask, to understand, to learn, remain mentally flexible and use the new possibilities to their advantage, instead of mourning the old times.
+We must dare to empower children to find their own way - instead of trying to impose this on them with our biased and blanket ideals.
+Those who dare to ask, to understand, to learn, remain mentally flexible and use the new possibilities instead of mourning old times.

-However, we do not believe that unconditional freedom is always the right way.
-We also set rules and limits, motivate where helpful and intervene where necessary.
-We encourage and challenge, but always make sure not to overtax.
+However, we do not believe that unconditional freedom is always the right way to go.
+We also set rules and boundaries, motivate where helpful and intervene when necessary.
+We encourage and challenge, but always take care not to overtax.

 Learning for children is like water for a plant.
-Without it, it dies, too much at once and it drowns... the right measure makes it grow and flourish!
+Without it, it dies, too much at once and it drowns ... the right amount makes it grow and flourish!

 Mental flexibility.

-"We've always done it this way" or "time has proven this to work" are dangerous beliefs in this rapidly evolving world.
-The majority of jobs as we know them will disappear in a very near future.
+"We've always done it this way" or "this has been tried and tested for a long time" are dangerous ideas in a rapidly mutating world.
+The majority of original and current jobs will disappear.
 We will gradually be replaced by machines and AI.
-But this doesn't mean we should prepare for the apocalypse... it just means we need to rethink, take different paths, and let creativity take its course.
-Our entire work model is being redefined.
-So let's keep in mind: We cannot think in old patterns and create a new future.
+But this doesn't mean that we should prepare for doom, it just means that we need to rethink, take different paths and give free rein to creativity.
+The entire working model is being redefined.
+We cannot think in old patterns and create a new future.

 AI and the future of jobs.